Above Photo: Removing mortar from interior of terracotta sculpture by Alexander Stirling Calder

 Both Frank Matero and Randy Mason were integral in my educational experience at Penn.
 Frank gave a thorough synopsis of how building materials are used, how they perform and how they fail and deteriorate.
 His seminar courses were fantastic for focusing on specific materials in-depth.
 Randy afforded me the knowledge of how to understand preservation philosophically, and how protecting cultural heritage begins with understanding value.
 I must also mention Michael Henry, because he too fundamentally changed my perspective and approach toward building preservation.
 Michael instructs his class on how to understand systems, and how to find the links between cause and effect.
 I feel like the core lessons I learned from each of their courses gave me a well-rounded understanding of the issues I will face working with the built environment and working in the preservation field at large.

-I also greatly benefitted from Marie-Claude Boileau’s Introduction to Petrography course through the Anthropology department.
+I also greatly benefited from Dr. Marie-Claude Boileau’s Petrography of Cultural Materials course through UPenn's School of Arts and Sciences.
 It allowed me to understand stone and ceramic building materials elementally and microscopically.
 Lastly the material seminars taught by working professionals Roy Ingraffia, Andrew Fearon, Melissa Meighan, and Cassie Myers were essential in preparation for a career working in hands-on conservation and restoration.
 I am already relying heavily on what I learned in their classes in my everyday work at MC.

 Where do you see yourself in 5 years?

 In five years, I see myself being a project manager at MC, and teaching undergraduate or masters level courses in local universities.
 I would also like to continue performing and publishing research, focused on the performance of building materials and conservation treatments.

 Are you keeping in touch with classmates, students or faculty?